Fanaen/Hunspell2WordList/README.md

 H2WL is a Java library/tool generating every possible word from Hunspell dictionaries.

-Currently, the tool is design to handle [the french Dictionary by Dicollecte.org](http://www.dicollecte.org/download.php?prj=fr) but it should handle other dictionaries as well.
+Currently, the tool is designed to handle [the french Dictionary by Dicollecte.org](http://www.dicollecte.org/download.php?prj=fr) but it should handle other dictionaries as well.

 ## Use it as a tool
 You can run it directly in the shell like this: